MicroEJ/docs/SDK6UserGuide/gettingStarted.rst

 .. note::

-   If you want to know more about the use of the Demo-Wearable-VG, please have a look at its `Readme <https://github.com/MicroEJ/Demo-Wearable-VG/blob/master/watch-vg/README.md>`__
+   If you want to know more about the use of the ``Demo-Wearable-VG``, please have a look at its `Readme <https://github.com/MicroEJ/Demo-Wearable-VG/blob/master/watch-vg/README.md>`__.

 Run an application on i.MX RT595 EVK
 ------------------------------------

-To deploy Demo-Wearable-VG application on your board, you will have to:
+To deploy ``Demo-Wearable-VG`` application on your board, you will have to:

 * Get an Evaluation License
 * Build the Executable